-Waon therapy, using far-infrared saunas at 140 degrees Fahrenheit for 15 minutes for five days consecutively then twice a week, significantly reduced cardiac events in patients with chronic heart failure.
+Using far-infrared saunas at 140 degrees Fahrenheit for 15 minutes for five days consecutively then twice a week (known as ‘Woan therapy’), significantly reduced cardiac events in patients with chronic heart failure.
 Cardiac events due to heart failure or cardiac death occurred in 68.7% of the control group but only 31.3% of the Waon therapy group at 60 months of follow-up.
 In another study, at baseline and 3 weeks after starting Waon Therapy, cardiac function scores were significantly improved by both physical and mental components.

 A study on Finnish men found that increased frequency of sauna bathing is associated with a reduced risk of sudden cardiac death, fatal coronary heart disease, fatal cardiovascular disease, and all-cause mortality.
 The more often the subjects used the saunas (four to seven sessions a week), the greater the benefits: compared with those who had just one sauna session a week, frequent sauna users had a 63% lower risk of sudden cardiac death, 50% lower risk of cardiovascular disease death, 48% lower risk of coronary heart disease death and were 40% less likely to die from all causes.